nohkumado/dart_fibu/doc/INSTALLING.md

 $ rm dartsdk-linux-arm64-release.zip
 $ dart-sdk/bin/dart --version # check that the dart interpreter is working
 $ export PATH=$PATH:`pwd`/dart-sdk/bin # to enable dart locally in the actual shell
+$ export CHROME_EXECUTABLE=`which chromium` # to allow web dev, using, linux usually present, chromium instead of chrome
 ```

 ### Installing dart on an android tablet (arm64)